MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 $B = ,7
 ```

-You can also create and initialize an array by using the range operator (`..`).
+You can also create and initialize an array using the range operator (`..`).
 The following example creates an array containing the values 5 through 8.

 ```powershell